-When we decide the amount of final bonus to pay, we make reference to mainly the asset share and apply smoothing to work out the fair payout that we should pay.
-We then compare this against the sum of the guarantees, the regular bonus and the accumulated annual dividends and cash coupons to determine the final bonus.
-If the sum of the guarantees, the regular bonus and the accumulated annual dividends and cash coupons is greater than the fair payout you should receive, we may not pay any final bonus.
+When we decide the amount of special investment bonus to pay, we make reference to mainly the asset share and apply smoothing to work out the fair payout that we should pay.
+We then compare this against the sum of the guarantees to determine the special investment bonus.
+If the sum of the guarantees is greater than the fair payout you should receive, we may not pay any special investment bonus.

-Compared to the regular bonus and interest, the final bonus will be more sensitive to the past performance of the participating fund.
+Compared to the annual dividend, the special investment bonus will be more sensitive to the past performance of the participating fund.